 I have an entire blog post on how to keep memories in your Bullet Journal, so be sure to check it out if you want to learn more.

-It’s not your to-do list for today or even for this month.
+It’s not on your to-do list for today or even for this month.
 It’s your reference point – all the things you need to think of or do.
-I love this exercise because it helps me to unload my head, so I don’t have to be thinking about all the things I have to do all the time, and instead, I can use this energy into completing them.
+I love this exercise because it helps me to unload my head, so I don’t have to be thinking about all the things I have to do all the time, and instead, I can use this energy to complete them.